-Depreciation expense was \$4.0 million and \$4.3 million, for the fiscal years ended March 31, 2020 and 2019, respectively.
-Construction in progress-equipment primarily includes capital investments in the Company's HTS equipment and leasehold improvements in the Company's leased facility in Ayer, Massachusetts.
+Depreciation expense was \$3.7 million and \$4.0 million, for the fiscal years ended March 31, 2021 and 2020, respectively.
+Construction in progress - equipment primarily includes capital investments in the Company's HTS equipment and leasehold improvements in the Company's leased facility in Ayer, Massachusetts.
+The increase in land and building relates to the property added as part of the NEPSI Acquisition.